 Faculty Award for Excellence and Faculty Award for Innovation

 Dan Evans Chair/Faculty of Excellence Award This award honors outstanding instructional accomplishments and exceptional individual scholastic achievements.
 Two faculty members will be announced during the last week of Spring Quarter.
-Each will receive $1,500 from the Seattle Central Foundation and will have their names engraved on the Excellence Award plaque.
+Each will receive $1,500 from the Seattle Central Foundation and will have their names and division displayed on the award website.
 Nomination form.
 Note: In 2020 the Dan Evans Chair for Exceptional Faculty and the Excellence in Teaching, Learning & Service awards were merged.

 The Dan Evans Chair honors former Washington State Governor Daniel J. Evans, who championed and signed into law the Community College Act of 1967.
 Seed funding for the award was provided through the district-wide major gifts campaign, Building the Best.
 Funds have been matched by the WA State Board for Community and Technical Colleges.